divisionbyz0rro/Infiniscryption/SideDecks/README.md

 <details>
 <summary>Changelog</summary>

+1.2
+- Changed the name of the ant sidedeck creature
+- Made the tentacle creature into an 0/2 to make it actually playable

 1.1.1
 - Fixed defect in Gelatinous ability that causes it to crash the game when bones are added to the pool from any source other than a card dying.